JACJava/Training-Notes-and-Instructions/Establishing a Repository from IntelliJ and GitHub.md

 2. Establish Git settings against the project:  File->Settings

-3. Ignored Files:  Take the "out" directory off the ignore list (let it be committed as it will be needed).

 4. Add the .idea directory to the ignored files

 5. Add .iml files to the ignored file list